Pseudomyrmecinae

-Pseudomyrmecinae is a small subfamily of ants containing only three genera of slender, large-eyed arboreal ants, predominantly tropical or subtropical in distribution.
+Pseudomyrmecinae is a small subfamily of ants containing three genera of slender, large-eyed arboreal ants, predominantly tropical or subtropical in distribution.
 In the course of adapting to arboreal conditions (unlike the predominantly ground-dwelling myrmeciins), the pseudomyrmecines diversified and came to occupy and retain a much wider geographic range.

-Pseudomyrmecinae consists of 230 described species in three genera.
+Pseudomyrmecines consists of 230 described species in three genera.
 Among those, 32 species live in plant domatia, making them the most diverse plant-occupying ant group worldwide.